 PHOENIX -- Attorney General Mark Brnovich announced the promotion of John Johnson as the new Division Chief of the Criminal Division.
 Additionally, Virginia Herrera-Gonzales will now be the Division Chief of Child and Family Protection Division.
 Current Criminal Division Chief Paul Ahler will serve in a new role as the Deputy Division Chief of the Criminal Division.

 PHOENIX - Attorney General Mark Brnovich announced that the Attorney General's Office (AGO) has reached a settlement to conclude a lawsuit challenging the Arizona Department of Corrections, Rehabilitation and Reentry’s (ADCRR) lethal injection procedures.
-The settlement allows Arizona to move one step closer to ensuring justice is carried out for victims of the most hein
+The settlement allows Arizona to move one step closer to ensuring justice is

 WASHINGTON - Attorney General Mark Brnovich asked the Supreme Court of the United States (Supreme Court) to vacate the stay recently granted by the Seventh Circuit Court of Appeals and proceed with the federal government's planned execution of Wesley Ira Purkey this Wednesday.

 WASHINGTON, D.C. - The U.S. Supreme Court ruled 9-0 today, upholding the authority of states to bind presidential electors to the state's popular vote when casting their Electoral College ballots.
 The case involved combined legal challenges from Colorado and Washington where both states removed or sanctioned rogue "faithless" electors who defied the will of the state's voters by voting for another candidate during the 2016 presidential election.